 The objectives of MAE Merit Scholarships are:

-- To attract meritorious students into Mechanical and Aeronautical Engineering undergraduate programs.
+- To attract meritorious students into Mechanical and Aerospace Engineering undergraduate programs.

 - To retain and encourage the students with excellent academic performance in these programs.

 The funds for these scholarships were obtained from the differential tuition being implemented at the College of Engineering and Applied Sciences from January 2013 (spring).

 - A minimum GPA of 3.0 (at the time of application)

 - Endorsement of the application from a MAE faculty member (preferred) or a Science/Math professor if you have not taken MAE course yet.

 - Essay on career objectives and goals (one page maximum)

 - Transfer credits can also be counted while making the decision.
 International students on twinning programs will have to provide copies of their academic transcripts.